Speaking About Origin In German: 4 Things You Must Know (With Examples)

 (I’m Spanish.)

-What if it’s a bit more complicated?
-When you are from one country but your roots are from another country, just like in my case?
-Stay tuned, at the end of this video we will talk about phrases that you can use then.
+When you are from one country but your roots are from another country, just like in our case?
+Stay tuned, at the end of this lesson we will talk about phrases that you can use then.

 JUAN